-Simulating navigation in robotic vehicles
+Simulating navigation in crew-based and robotic vehicles

-Unmanned ground combat vehicles have developed more slowly than unmanned aerial vehicles due to the design challenges one encounters from the shear complexity of navigating earth and manmade surfaces and obstacles.
-Compounding the design challenge is the fact that the smaller the vehicle, the more complex the task of navigating difficult terrain.
-During the design of such robotic vehicles, analytical simulation models that are not real-time have traditionally been used to study the interaction of the terrain with the vehicle suspension system.
+Development of ground combat vehicles faces design challenges from the shear complexity of navigating earth and man-made surfaces and obstacles.
+Compounding this challenge is the fact that the smaller the vehicle, the more complex the task of navigating difficult terrain.
+During the design of such vehicles, analytical simulation models that are not real-time have traditionally been used to study the interaction of the terrain with the vehicle suspension system.

 Simulating navigation in crew-based vehicles

 Historically, the simulation of ground vehicles has separated the physical modeling of the host vehicle and its environment from the visual representation portrayed in its corresponding operator training system.
 This separation was needed because typical visual systems could not cope with the amount of information required in both the physical modeling of the vehicle and terrain environment.
 The criterion defining this separation is the relationship between the wheelbase of the vehicle being simulated and the resolution of the underlying terrain.
 Often the simulation host model running the vehicle physics model ran its own higher resolution version for the terrain with a lower resolution version on the visual systems.
 In such situations, anomalies occurred for the driver; subtle driving cues that were experienced with high-resolution elevation data were not visible in the associated visual system if the two systems use different databases.
-Navigating through densely featured urban enviroments is one example of where having an accurate terrain representation is especially important.
+Navigating through densely featured urban environments is one example of where having an accurate terrain representation is especially important.

-Another example of the effect of elevation resolution on suspension
+Example of the effect of elevation resolution on suspension